whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 * [ ] View tale
 1. Select "View" button on LIGO Tale
-1. Confirm View page displays
+1. Confirm that Run > Metadata page displays
 1. Confirm that you cannot delete or edit Tale properties
 1. Select Back button.
 Confirm that you are taken back to Browse page
 1. Select "View" button on Tale you own